 The shark dives start by putting crates of bait (fish. chunks, blood, etc.) in the water.
 Half of the dives are with your buddy and the group where you are free to swim around the reef and amongst the sharks.
-The other half of the dives is when one of the crew or group leader will get in to specificsly feed the Tiger and or G. Hammerheads.
+The other half of the dives are when one of the crew or group leader will get in to specificsly feed the Tiger and or G. Hammerheads.
 We usually do four dives per day depending on weather and current conditions.
 We do limited night dives due to the sharks and their natural nocturnal nature.
-When some one takes bait down for a feeding dive, a more structured group should apply, you should join a semi circle with the rest of the group around the bait crate.
+When some one takes bait down for a feeding dive, a more structured group dive will apply, you will join a semi circle with the rest of the group around the bait crate.
 During the dives there will be bait thrown into the water from the surface and some people hand feed the sharks while diving.
 During the dive the surface of the water behind the boat may have numerous sharks around feeding on fish chunks.
 Underwater the sharks can be feeding on fish chunks.
-Participants will be responsible for their own safety during these dives
+Participants will be responsible for their own safety during these dives.

 Most of the participants return from shark diving with smiles and comments like, wow, amazing, terrific, thrilling and more.

 Shark diving aboard the Dolphin Dream is best described as no cage shark diving.
 We make suggestion and let you know the best way to limit your risk and danger level during these shark dives but we take no responsibility for what happens during a shark dive.
 The sharks that are encountered during these dives include Reef, Lemon, Hammerhead, Tiger sharks and maybe others.
 The sharks are 1 meter to 5 meters long and some are considered dangerous man-eaters.
 There can be numerous Lemon sharks, Reef Sharks and more than a few Tiger Sharks.
 All of them have sharp teeth, are wild animals that can be unpredictable, and can bite.